digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 A holding implementation can have specific properties such as being :ref:`fungible <fungibility>` or :ref:`transferable <transferability>`.

-When, for instance, a holding is transferable, the owner has the right to transfer ownership to a different party at the same custodian.
+When, for instance, a holding is transferable, the ownership can be transferred to a different party at the same custodian.

 These properties are exposed by implementing the corresponding interface (``Fungible`` and ``Transferable``, respectively).